[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Upon the conclusion of the stockholders' meeting, General Lee returned to Lexington.
 It was his last journey.
 The session was p481 scheduled to be opened shortly, and many preliminaries had to be arranged.
 On September 5 the faculty met and discussed, among other things, the means of procuring a better representation of students at chapel, a subject that had concerned the trustees.
 Professors were of opinion that if a clock and a bell were put in the chapel tower, to give the boys notice of the hour, more of them might come.
 Installation of an organ, the staff also decided, would help.47 The faculty met again on the 10th, and still again on the 13th, for preliminary conferences.48 On the same days the trustees assembled for a variety of miscellaneous business — a discussion of chapel attendance, debate on whether Professor Campbell should be permitted to act as county superintendent of schools, and consideration of the act of Judge Brockenbrough in resigning as trustee and rector because he had become a regular professor of law in the college.49 All these meetings required General Lee's direct attendance, or his accessibility in case the trustees wished to consult him.
 Despite the strain, he began to feel stronger and soon accounted himself definitely better.50 The members of the faculty were much encouraged by the evidences of his zeal and energy.51

 On Thursday, September 15, came the formal opening of the college session.
-The entire student body gathered in the chapel, where General Indicates a West Point graduate and gives his Class.Pendleton conducted the usual brief worship.
+The entire student body gathered in the chapel, where General Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.Pendleton conducted the usual brief worship.
 The president was there, of course, and had much in mind the deliberations of trustees and of faculty on the attendance of students on the morning services; so, when the acting chaplain had finished, the General arose, made a number of announcements regarding the organization of the classes, and then "expressed his earnest hope that both professors and students would attend regularly the daily prayers at the chapel."
 It was a short appeal but was remarked as perhaps the longest "speech" the General had ever made at the college.52

 The Author's Notes: